 There are two main reasons to transfer a store to a paid plan:

 - The work on the store is complete and the store is ready to sell products.

 - The work on the store is not complete, but the store requires a feature that's available only on a paid plan.
 To learn more about what features aren't available for development stores, refer to Features and limitations of development stores.

-When transferring to a live subscription plan, the store will require billing information, which must be provided by the store owner.
+When you transfer a development store to a live subscription plan, you need to enter billing information.
+This billing information must be provided by the store owner.

 Transfer ownership of a development store

 Before you transfer ownership of a development store to your client, make sure that you add them as a staff member and that they complete the staff account setup.
 After you transfer ownership to your client, you remain on the store as a collaborator but no longer have access to financial information.

 You should also add your client's address to the store settings before you transfer ownership, especially if your client is based in a different country than you.
 In some cases, transferring a store with the wrong address can cause your client to be charged extra taxes on their Shopify invoice.
 To learn more about changing a store's address, refer to Set or change your legal business name and address.